bitkanlabs/nuxt/README.md

 $ docker build -t your-image-name:with-tag .
 ```

-Or you can use docker compose with `docker-compose.xml`
+Or you can use docker compose with `docker-compose.yml`
 ```
 version: '3'